 Stanford Alzheimer's Disease Research Center Donations

-Become a Brain Donor
+Become a Stanford ADRC Brain Donor

 Nothing is more precious to our mission than brain donation at the time of death.
 We appreciate the generosity of brain donation from our ADRC participants.

 The mission of the Stanford ADRC is to serve as a shared resource to facilitate and enhance multidisciplinary and interdisciplinary research, outreach, and education in Alzheimer’s disease, Parkinson’s disease and related disorders.
 This mission extends to milder forms cognitive impairment and encompasses healthy brain aging.